Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 ## Funding

-### Bridge from Ethereum
-It is encouraged to use WBTC as main currency for betting.
-To perform any deposit and withdrawal a small amount of Ether is required in your wallet.
-To obtain WBTC with BTC there are many possibilities:

-1. Bridge BTC to tBTC on https://dashboard.threshold.network/tBTC/mint.
-This will take around 1 hour.
-Then you can swap tBTC vs WBTC on curve.fi.
-Around 10 USD worth of ETH are probably required to make this transaction.
-2. Buy WBTC by depositing BTC on Binance.
-3. Use Thorswap

-Also ETH or BTC do exist on the platform and can be used for betting.
-More currencies can be created and minted by using the API.

 ### Bridge from Fairlay

 Funds can be easily bridged from Fairlay by sending a certain mBTC amount to the Fairlay user "bridge".